eroach3rd/savemymilk/README.md

 This simplified stack allows for quick iteration and demonstrates core AI integration without backend complexities, aligning with the "vibe coding" approach.

+## 🎯 Why Use This Repository

+This repository serves multiple purposes:

+- **Learn Vibe Coding:** Experience building functional applications through conversational AI development
+- **Apply CRAFT+ Framework:** Practice the Capture, Refine, Analyze, Formulate, Test workflow from the talk
+- **Hands-On Learning:** Use real code examples with AI development tools
+- **Rapid Prototyping:** Go from idea to working prototype in under 20 minutes
+- **Best Practices:** See how to structure prompts and context for AI tools

 ## Setting Up Your Development Environment & Building the Example

-You can use any AI-assisted development tool you prefer (e.g., Google's AI Studio, Firebase with Gemini, Bolt.new, Replit, VS Code with AI plugins).
+You can use any AI-assisted development tool you prefer (e.g., Google's AI Studio, Firebase with Gemini, VS Code with AI plugins).
 The key is to provide the AI with the right context (like the PRD, tech stack, and UI prompts).

 Below is a detailed guide for using **Lovable.dev**, which is excellent for chat-based, iterative development.